 Lifestyle choices also affect the teeth and hair similarly.
 If you drink coffee and red wine daily, your teeth will yellow rapidly.
 Also, if you are exposed to sunlight often and don’t use a color-safe shampoo, your hair color will fade faster.

 Maintenance is essential.
 Just like people stay on an every-six-weeks schedule to get their hair color touched up and watch their sun exposure to prevent fading, if you want the whitest smile possible, you have to be just as diligent with your teeth.
-It’s a constant maintenance cycle.
+It’s a constant maintenance cycle, and a dental professional can help recommend the best teeth whitening products for you.

 It’s so important to educate patients about keeping their teeth white after their professional whitening treatment.
 And just like each patient is different, each maintenance plan can vary slightly.
 Sit down with your patients and map out specific directions for optimum results.
 Get them on a schedule for touch-ups so they’ll stay GLOing for years to come!